Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Phenomenology

 \paragraph{Two parameter fits}

 In Fig.~\ref{fig:pheno_bottomup_twoparameterfits} we allow two WCs to be non-vanishing at the energy scale $\Lambda = \SI{2}{\tera\electronvolt}$.
-We present the results of three two-parameter fits, comparing the impact of including only one-loop or two-loop running effects.
+We present the results of four two-parameter fits, comparing the impact of including only one-loop or two-loop running effects.
 In Fig.~\ref{fig:pheno_bottomup_twoparameterfits_HDHbox}, the two class 3 operators are considered.
 The correlation between the two arises from the fact that their contribution appears mostly in the linear combination $\coeff{H,\, \text{kin}}{} = \coeff{H\Box}{} - \frac{1}{4}\coeff{HD}{}$.
-Moving on to Fig.~\ref{fig:pheno_bottomup_twoparameterfits_Hq1Hq3}, we consider the two WCs $\coeff{HQ}{(1)}$ and $\coeff{HQ}{(3)}$ which, in motivated UV extensions of the SM, appear together, as shown in Tab.~\ref{tab:VLQs_treelevelops}.
-Finally, in Fig.~\ref{fig:pheno_bottomup_twoparameterfits_HuHd} we compare $\coeff{Ht}{}$ and $\coeff{Hb}{}$.
-In this case, there is a significant improvement in the bounds considering that $\coeff{Ht}{}$ does not enter any of the observables defined in Eqs.~\eqref{eq:HiggsProductionCrossSection}--\eqref{eq:hllnunu}, while $\coeff{Hb}{}$ enters but is very suppressed compared to the other WCs.
+Moving on to Fig.~\ref{fig:pheno_bottomup_twoparameterfits_HuHd} we compare $\coeff{Ht}{}$ and $\coeff{Hb}{}$.
+In this case, there is a significant improvement in the bounds considering that $\coeff{Ht}{}$ does not enter any of the observables defined in Eqs.~\eqref{eq:HiggsProductionCrossSection}--\eqref{eq:hllnunu}, while $\coeff{Hb}{}$ enters but is very suppressed compared to the other WCs.\\ Finally, we present two plots (Fig.~\ref{fig:pheno_bottomup_twoparameterfits_Hq1Hq3} and Fig.~\ref{fig:pheno_bottomup_twoparameterfits_HqminusvsHq3}) involving class 7 operators with quark doublets, which, in motivated UV extensions of the SM, appear together, as shown in Tab.~\ref{tab:VLQs_treelevelops}.
+While in Fig.~\ref{fig:pheno_bottomup_twoparameterfits_Hq1Hq3} we study the bounds on the Warsaw basis pair $\{\coeff{HQ}{(1)}, \coeff{HQ}{(3)}\}$, in Fig.~\ref{fig:pheno_bottomup_twoparameterfits_HqminusvsHq3} we perform a coefficient redefinition and consider the allowed parameter space for the pair $\{\coeff{HQ}{(-)}, \coeff{HQ}{(3)} \}$ (with $\coeff{HQ}{(-)}$ defined in Eq.~\eqref{eq:chqminus_def}) and heavy scale set to be $\Lambda = \SI{1}{\tera\electronvolt}$.
+This redefinition eases the comparison with the results by global fits such as the ones in Ref.~\cite{terHoeve:2025gey}.
+Independently from the choice of parameters, in both cases the inclusion of two-loop running effects improves the constraints.